-Here’s an option for our western riders.
-The Tough-1 EZ Out Stirrups offers a traditional look with added safety.
+Here’s an option for our Western riders.
+Tough-1 EZ Out Stirrups offer a traditional look with added safety.

-- Side of the stirrup opens in the case of a fall to release the foot.
+- The side of the stirrup opens in the case of a fall to release the foot.

 - Aesthetically pleasing and classically “Western” style.

 - The rubber grip tread adds stability and keeps your feet from sliding around.

 - A bit heavier than some traditional Western stirrups.